-Some information about the tour of the Inca Trail:
+Some information about the Inca Trail circuit:

 3 – What is the maximum height of the Inca Trail?

-The Inca Trail is considered a difficult expedition not only because of the distance but because of the high altitude at some point along the way.
-The highest point of the road is in the ‘Abra Warmihuañusca’, at 4,224 meters (13,860 feet).
+Inca roads were considered difficult to travel not only because of the distance but also because of the high altitude sometimes along the way.
+The highest point on the road is at Abra Warmihuañusca, at 4,224 meters (13,860 ft).

-More information about the permits of the Inca Trail:
+- More information about Inca traffic rights:

 5 – Is the Inca Trail open all year?

-More information about the alternative Inca Trail:
+More information about the next route of the Inca Trail:

 8 – Is the Inca Trail dangerous?

-Tips for making the Inca Trail with children
+Tips for Inca transit with children

 10 – How much does the Inca Trail cost?

-More information about the Inca Trail
+More information on Inca traffic